KieranHauser/Django-Bokeh-Stock-Plots/README.md

 # Django Bokeh Stock Graphs
-> Using Bokeh and pandas as a visualization tools to graph a variety of stocks that we get using Quandl's free WIKI database.
+> Using Bokeh and pandas as visualization tools to graph a variety of stocks that we get using Quandl's free WIKI database.